Lokesh7591/Diabetes/README.md

-# Diabetes
-Diabetes Prediction using Decision Tree
+# Diabetes Prediction using Decision Tree

 This project focuses on building a machine learning model to predict whether a patient is likely to have diabetes based on diagnostic health parameters.
 The model uses a Decision Tree Classifier trained on a medical dataset.